Many things can go wrong with a car or truck A/C system, with the most common being that the unit has a low refrigerant charge.

-There are two types of refrigerant often called Freon that vehicles use R12 and R134.
+There are two types of refrigerant that vehicles use R12 and R134a.

 R12 is mainly used in older cars and trucks built before 1995.

-If your vehicle was built after 1995 than it more than likley uses R134 as R12 was banned do to environmental concerns.
+If your vehicle was built after 1995, it more than likely uses R134a as R12 was banned due to environmental concerns.

-For those who have a vehicle built close the 1995 date a sticker should be located on the system somewhere that displays the refrigerant used or alternatively it can be looked up online.
+For those who have a vehicle built close to the 1995 date, a sticker should be located on the system somewhere that displays the refrigerant used, or alternatively, it can be looked up online.

 How to Recharge a Car or Truck Air Conditioner

-A recharge kit is needed.
-In this example we are using the Interdynamics AFK-11CS Arctic Freeze Ultra Synthetic Recharging Kit which is a popular R134 option.
+- A recharge kit is needed.
+In this example, we are using the Interdynamics Arctic Freeze Recharging Kit, but there are many R134a kit options.

-Be sure to were gloves and eye protection in case of any accidents.
+- Be sure to wear gloves and eye protection in case of any accidents.

-A 14oz can of R-134a is in the kit which the top plastic cap needs to be removed.
+- A 14oz can of R-134a is in the kit, and the top plastic cap needs to be removed.

-The cap is than screwed onto the bottle.
+- The cap is screwed onto the bottle.

 Locate the Low Side port on the A/C system.

-When adding Freon into the system do it slowly and check the gauge as to get the right amount into the system.
+When adding refrigerant into the system, do it slowly and check the gauge to get the right amount into the system.

-The gauge will show Green for Low, Blue for Filled, Yellow for Alert, and Red for a Overcharge.
+The gauge will show Green for Low, Blue for Filled, Yellow for Alert, and Red for an Overcharge.

-Charging a vehicles air conditioning system is a easy task that most any backyard mechanic can do.
+Charging a vehicle’s air conditioning system is an easy task that most any backyard mechanic can do.

-As when working on any car problem be sure to wear the correct protective gear.
+When working on any car problem, be sure to wear the correct protective gear.

-Before charging a unit be sure of what the problem is.
-If it is only a slow leak than a cheap DIY charge may be a good temporary solution.
+Before charging a unit, be sure of what the problem is.
+If it is only a slow leak, then a cheap DIY charge may be a good temporary solution.

-Also before charging be sure the compressor is running as that may point to a another problem.
+Also, before charging, be sure the compressor is running, as that may point to another problem.